-In the late 1990’s I started photographing simulations of the American Flag.
-I was not used to them or the atmosphere in which they resided.
+In the early 1990’s I came out to Illinois to attend Graduate School and be a part of the Rural Documentary Program at Illinois State University.
+It quickly became obvious that I had little understanding of or appreciation for the rural and farm lifestyle.
+I then started photographing simulations of the American Flag.which were rare I was not used to them or the atmosphere in which they resided.
+They were few and far between.
 They seemed to sit at an intersection of patriotism, popular culture and religion.
-They were few and far between.
+Though I was only familiar with part of that intersection, I began toexamine and photograph it.

 After 9/11, flags, simulations of flags and photographs of the American Flag became so

 commonplace, I stopped photographing them.
 There seemed to be largely superficial

 thought behind them and the images of them.
 Sadly, many simulations of the flag

 Within the last few years, I have started photographing them again.
 Some are just

 remnants of 9/11.
 Others are deeply meaningful to those who have created them and

 some are commercial plays on that meaning.
 Others are purely political.
 There are those

 that love and create them, for whom they hold great meaning and love them as much as